Quantum classification of the MNIST dataset with Slow Feature Analysis: Introduction

-In case it is needed to capture nonlinear relations in the dataset, one performs a standard nonlinear polynomial expansion on the input data as preprocessing.
-Usually, a polynomial expansion of degree $2$ or $3$ is chosen.
-For example we can take

-The choice of the nonlinear expansion is important for using SFA in machine learning contexts.
-If it is a low dimensional expansion, it might not solve the task with high accuracy, while if the dimension is too high, it might overfit the training data, and therefore not generalize properly to test data.
-This technique also goes under the name of polynomial kernel.

-We also need to satisfy the constraint on the average of the signal being zero and have unit variance.
-This is not a strong assumption, since it takes linear preprocessing time with respect to the dimensions of the dataset to remove the mean and scale the components by their variance.
-Namely, we assume that the $j$-th component of the $i$-th vector in the dataset satisfies the condition:

-where with $\tilde{x}(i)$ we define a raw signal with arbitrary mean and variance, $E_i[\tilde x_j(i)]$ the expected value of a single component of the vectors.

-This allows us to rewrite the minimization problem including the constraints of zero mean and unit variance.
-We can restate the definition of the delta function as:

-where the matrix $B$ is called the covariance matrix and defined as:
+where the matrix $B$ is called the covariance matrix of the dataset, and is defined as:

-and the matrix $A$ is called the derivative covariance matrix and defined as:
+and the matrix $A$ is called the derivative covariance matrix and is defined as:

-Note also, that we can approximate the matrix $A$ by subsampling from all possible pairs $(x(i), x(i'))$ from each class and this is indeed what happens in practice.
+We rewrite $A$ as $ \frac{1}{a} \sum_{k=1}^K \dot{X_k}^T \dot{X_k} := \dot{X}^T \dot{X}$.
+Here $\dot{X} \in \mathbb{R}^{g \times d}$ is the matrix that have as row the difference between two vectors in $X$ that belongs to the same class.
+We can approximate the matrix $A$ by subsampling from all possible pairs $(x(i), x(i'))$ from each class.
+In our experiment we built $\dot{X}$ with a constant sample size of $g = 10^{4}$ derivatives from all the possible derivatives for a given class.
 It is not hard to see that the weight vectors $w_j$ that correspond to the minima of equation (\ref{delta}) are the eigenvectors associated with the smallest eigenvalues of the generalized eigenvalue problem $AW=\Lambda BW$ \cite{friedman2001elements, sameh1982trace}, where $\Lambda = Diag\left[ \lambda_1, ... \lambda_n \right] $ is the diagonal matrix of eigenvalues, and $W$ is the matrix of generalized eigenvectors.
 Picking the $K-1$ smallest eigenvectors will allow us to create the $d \times (K-1)$ matrix $W$ that will project our data to the slow feature space.
-In other words, SFA reduces to a generalized eigenvalue problem.
+In other words, SFA reduces to a generalized eigenvalue problem.\\